Skip to content

 'If you touch just one person, it can change the world' "Desperate optimist" Adriaan van Dis wrote a book full of joyful anger

 It is a fresh and lively book, the new novel by Adriaan van Dis (74).
 In his characteristic humorous tone, Van Dis broaches the big themes of our time in KliFi: climate change, the refugee crisis, political populism, (im)freedom.
-When in the republic of the Netherlands a crushingly hot summer turns into a hurricane and a village of refugees is wiped out, silence...
+When, in the republic of the Netherlands, a crushingly hot summer turns into a hurricane and a village of refugees is wiped out, silence...

 Making our own music and singing are essential to our sense of security

 It is not only healthier but also more effective if, in our social institutions, we start making the transition from rigid control to learning processes and training sensitivity to the signals of the autonomic nervous system, the signals of safety and danger.
-It is relevant to embed this socially, for example in educational and care institutions.
+It is relevant to embed this socially, for instance in educational and care institutions.

-Small Membership
+Small Cultural Membership

 175 / 12 Months

-Especially for organisations with a turnover or grant of less than 250,000 per year.
+For turnover less than 250,000 per year.

 Posting press releases yourself